ahmernajar/Github-Repo-AI-Summariser/NOTES.md

 ## 📋 Overview

-ConductDoc is an AI-powered documentation generator that automatically creates comprehensive, user-friendly documentation for Python GitHub repositories.
+GitHub Repo AI Summariser is an AI-powered documentation generator that automatically creates comprehensive, user-friendly documentation for Python GitHub repositories.
 It combines repository analysis, intelligent parsing, and GPT-4 generation to produce high-quality documentation with minimal user intervention.

 ## 🏗️ Architecture Overview